Renyel Pinto

-'Renyel Eligio Pinto Cumache (born July 8, 1982) is a Venezuelan professional baseball pitcher who is a free agent.
-He played for the Florida Marlins of Major League Baseball (MLB) and the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).
+Renyel Eligio Pinto Cumache (born July 8, 1982) is a Venezuelan former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Florida Marlins, and in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks.

 Career

 Chicago Cubs

+On January 31, 1999, Pinto signed with the Chicago Cubs as an international free agent.
 In 2004, Pinto was named the Cubs' minor league pitcher of the year, after going 11–8 with a Southern League-leading 2.92 ERA while pitching for the Double-A West Tenn Diamond Jaxx.
 He earned mid-season and post-season SL All-Star honors and was promoted to the Triple-A Iowa Cubs.